Mortgage Amortization Graph

 - Loan amount—the amount borrowed from a lender or bank.
 In a mortgage, this amounts to the purchase price minus any down payment.
 The maximum loan amount one can borrow normally correlates with household income or affordability.
 To estimate an affordable amount, please use our House Affordability Calculator.

 - Down payment—the upfront payment of the purchase, usually a percentage of the total price.
 This is the portion of the purchase price covered by the borrower.
-Typically, mortgage lenders want the borrower to put 20% or more as down payment.
+Typically, mortgage lenders want the borrower to put 20% or more as a down payment.
 In some cases, borrowers may put down as low as 3%.
 If the borrowers make a down payment of less than 20%, they will be required to pay private mortgage insurance (PMI).
-Borrowers need to hold this insurance until the remaining principal of the loan dropped below 80% of the home's original purchase price.
+Borrowers need to hold this insurance until the loan's remaining principal dropped below 80% of the home's original purchase price.
 A general rule-of-thumb is that the higher the down payment, the more favorable the interest rate and the more likely the loan will be approved.

 - Loan term—the amount of time over which the loan must be repaid in full.
 Most fixed-rate mortgages are for 15, 20, or 30-year terms.
 A shorter period, such as 15 or 20 years, typically includes a lower interest rate.

 - Interest rate—the percentage of the loan charged as a cost of borrowing.
 Mortgages can charge either fixed-rate mortgages (FRM) or adjustable-rate mortgages (ARM).
 As the name implies, interest rates remain the same for the term of the FRM loan.
 The calculator above calculates fixed rates only.
 For ARMs, interest rates are generally fixed for a period of time, after which they will be periodically adjusted based on market indices.
 ARMs transfer part of the risk to borrowers.
 Therefore, the initial interest rates are normally 0.5% to 2% lower than FRM with the same loan term.
-Mortgage interest rates are normally expressed in Annual Percentage Rate (APR), which is sometimes called nominal APR or effective APR.
+Mortgage interest rates are normally expressed in Annual Percentage Rate (APR), sometimes called nominal APR or effective APR.
 It is the interest rate expressed as a periodic rate multiplied by the number of compounding periods in a year.
 For example, if a mortgage rate is 6% APR, it means the borrower will have to pay 6% divided by twelve, which comes out to 0.5% in interest every month.

 Costs Associated with Home Ownership and Mortgages

-Monthly mortgage payments usually comprise the bulk of the financial costs associated with owning a house, but there are other important costs to keep in mind.
+Monthly mortgage payments usually comprise the bulk of the financial costs associated with owning a house, but there are other substantial costs to keep in mind.
 These costs are separated into two categories, recurring and non-recurring.

 Most recurring costs persist throughout and beyond the life of a mortgage.
 They are a significant financial factor.
 Property taxes, home insurance, HOA fees, and other costs increase with time as a byproduct of inflation.
 In the calculator, the recurring costs are under the "Include Options Below" checkbox.
 There are also optional inputs within the calculator for annual percentage increases under "More Options."
 Using these can result in more accurate calculations.

 - Home insurance—an insurance policy that protects the owner from accidents that may happen to their real estate properties.
 Home insurance can also contain personal liability coverage, which protects against lawsuits involving injuries that occur on and off the property.
-The cost of home insurance varies according to factors such as location, condition of the property, and coverage amount.
+The cost of home insurance varies according to factors such as location, condition of the property, and the coverage amount.

 - Private mortgage insurance (PMI)—protects the mortgage lender if the borrower is unable to repay the loan.
 In the U.S. specifically, if the down payment is less than 20% of the property's value, the lender will normally require the borrower to purchase PMI until the loan-to-value ratio (LTV) reaches 80% or 78%.
 PMI price varies according to factors such as down payment, size of the loan, and credit of the borrower.
 The annual cost typically ranges from 0.3% to 1.9% of the loan amount.

-- HOA fee—a fee that is imposed on the property owner by a homeowner's association (HOA), which is an organization that maintains and improves the property and environment of the neighborhoods within its purview.
+- HOA fee—a fee imposed on the property owner by a homeowner's association (HOA), which is an organization that maintains and improves the property and environment of the neighborhoods within its purview.
 Condominiums, townhomes, and some single-family homes commonly require the payment of HOA fees.
 Annual HOA fees usually amount to less than one percent of the property value.

 - Other costs—includes utilities, home maintenance costs, and anything pertaining to the general upkeep of the property.
 It is common to spend 1% or more of the property value on annual maintenance alone.